-Since the beginning of the conflict in March 2015 and until the end of 2017, MSF treated more than 72,000 patients wounded by violence in our medical facilities and MSF-supported clinics.
+Since the beginning of the conflict in March 2015, MSF teams and facilities supported by MSF have treated more than 80,000 patients wounded by violence across 12 governorates.
 According to the Yemen Data Project, more than 16,000 air raids have been recorded in the last three years - roughly 15 a day.

 Even where medical facilities are operational, most people are no longer able to afford the transport costs to go to them.
 This means they are unable to seek timely care, and easily curable health conditions are turning deadly when left untreated.
 Women often give birth at home and seek care only when complications occur.
 Malnutrition among children also remains high.

 We opened 37 cholera treatment centres and oral rehydration points and admitted 101,475 patients in response to a cholera outbreak in 2017.
 As a result of the war it is even harder for people to access clean water, dispose of waste and get medical care.
 As the cholera epidemic subsided, we began to see cases of diphtheria, a disease eradicated from most countries thanks to systematic childhood vaccinations.
 The last case in Yemen had been recorded in 1992.